Your cart

 The Flair NEO Flex stands out in the espresso market with its budget-friendly features tailored for newcomers and travelers.
 While the plastic design has its pros and cons, Flair's commitment to user education and community shines through.

-Flair NEO Flex - Lever Espresso Maker $130.00
+Flair NEO Flex (2024 Update) - Lever Espresso Maker $135.00

 Featured in this article

-Flair NEO Flex - Lever Espresso Maker
+Flair NEO Flex (2024 Update) - Lever Espresso Maker

 The Flair NEO Flex, an economical home espresso machine, offers both durability and lightness with its polycarbonate frame.
 It provides two distinct portafilters, Flow-Control for beginners who require built-in pressure control, and Bottomless 2-in-1 for advanced users wanting more control over the extraction process.